SEN Information Report 2020/2021

 Students, Parents/carers and teaching and support staff will be directly involved in reviewing progress wherever possible.
 This review can be built in to the intervention itself, or it can be a formal meeting held (when necessary) once a term, where we all discuss progress and next steps.
 If a learner has an Education Health and Care Plan (EHC plan), the same termly review conversations take place, but the EHC plan will also be formally reviewed annually.

-The SENCO collates the impact data of interventions, to ensure that we are only using interventions that work.
-Intervention data is shared with the Stalham Cluster, so all SENCos in our cluster are able to select high quality provision.
+The SENCO collates the impact data of interventions, to ensure that we are only using interventions that work. .

 Progress data of all students is collated by the whole school and monitored by teachers, Senior Leaders and presentations made to the NNAT board of directors.
 Our school and cluster data is also monitored by the Local Authority and Ofsted.
 Your child’s form tutor will be able to assist you with any queries you may have regarding understanding your child’s progress data.

 All students should have the same opportunity to access extracurricular activities.
-At Stalham High School in 2016-17, we are offering a range of additional clubs and activities.
+At Stalham High School in 2020-21, we had hoped to offer the same exciting range of additional clubs and activities.
+However the restrictions imposed as a result of the coronavirus pandemic has reduced what we are able to offer quite dramatically.

 All staff at Stalham High School have regular training on the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers, including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments’.